Looing for ways to save time and save money?

 It’s easy to “lose” food in your fridge, especially if it’s over packed.
 Taking an inventory can keep you from buying duplicates and it keeps you up to date on what’s already in the fridge when planning meals.

-Tip: Use your phone to take a picture of your fridge inventory to save time, or keep an ongoing list like an inventory checklist.
+Tip: Use your phone to take a picture of your fridge inventory to save time.

 Tips to waste less and save more

-(to be honest keeping food from spoiling is not my area of expertise but my admin assistant shared these amazing tips with me and I was so excited that I wanted to share them all with you as well)
+(to be honest keeping food from spoiling is not my area of expertise but one of my team members shared these amazing tips with me and I was so excited that I wanted to share them all with you as well)

 Fruit and Veggie Drawers